brianberns/Znutar/Readme.md

 ## Goals

+This is a hobby project, so take the following with large grains of salt.

 ### Short term

 * Integrate into the .NET ecosystem cleanly.
 Build Znutar projects from Visual Studio, Visual Studio Code, or the `dotnet` command line.